-But with so many options — and a huge range of price tags — to choose from, picking the right one for your needs can be tricky.
-To help settle the score, we put nine popular blenders to the test whipping up smoothies, soups and nut butter and pulverizing ice to find the models that produced the creamiest, silkiest textures and had the best functionality, durability and more.
+With so many options — and a huge range of price tags — picking the right blender for your needs can be tricky.
+To help settle the score, we put nine popular blenders to the test, whipping up smoothies, soups and nut butter and pulverizing ice to find the models that produced the creamiest, silkiest textures and had the best functionality, durability and more.

 After lots of blending, tamping, cleaning and avoiding noise complaints from the neighbors, we narrowed it down to three winners:

-With 1,800 watts of motor power, the Breville Super Q features a slew of preset buttons, comes in multiple colors, includes key accessories and is touted for being quieter than other models.
-At $500, it does carry a steep price tag, but for those who can’t imagine a smoothie-less morning, what breaks down to about $1.30 a day for a year seems like a bargain.
+The Breville Super Q features a slew of preset buttons, comes in multiple colors, includes key accessories and is quieter than other models.
+It does carry a steep price tag, but for those who can't imagine a smoothie-less morning, what breaks down to about $1.30 a day over a year seems like a bargain.

-Finally, when it comes to a blender priced at $100 or less, we found the Ninja Professional Plus Blender with Auto-iQ to be tops.
-Besides doing an admirable job at blending up creamy soups and smoothies, it comes with a number of presets, as well as low, medium and high manual settings.
-It doesn’t have the heft or quality materials as the high-performance blenders we tested, but for casual users, it won’t disappoint.
+Besides doing an admirable job at blending up creamy soups and smoothies, the Ninja Professional Plus Blender comes with a number of presets, as well as low, medium and high manual settings.
+It doesn't have the heft or quality materials of the high-performance blenders we tested, but for casual users, it won't disappoint.

 The world’s fastest roller coaster reaches 150 miles an hour.
 A cheetah can run at about 75 miles an hour.
 Usain Bolt, the world’s fastest man, clocks in at 28 miles per hour.
 So when we read that the Breville Super Q boasts surgical stainless steel blades that can get up to 186 miles an hour, we were impressed.
 But not terribly surprised.
 No wonder our spinach disappeared into our smoothie in seconds.